 Have you ever touched your cat and it seems like they enjoy it?
-Did it ever happen to that you touched certain body parts of your feline friend and it twitched?
+Did it ever happen that you touched certain body parts of your feline friend and it twitched?
 After experiencing this probably the question, “Are cats ticklish?” bothered your mind.

 Well, it’s not only you who ask this question.
 I myself tested the paws of my kitty and reacted as if I tickled him.
 Are cats ticklish?
 Are they like us?
 Do they have funny bones too?
 Let’s find out.

 Are cats ticklish?
-Can cats laugh.
+Can cats laugh?

-Where are cats ticklish spots?
+Where are cats’ ticklish spots?

 Head